Notharley/Polygon-Proof-Of-Stake/README.md

 ### Executing program

-To run this program, I have used online Gitpod website.
-You can visit the Gitpod website at https://www.gitpod.io/ .
+To run this program, I have used VS Code.
-Extension used for creating a new file is .sol , example: fileName.sol

 SMART CONTRACT CODE: